josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 #### White Vinegar and Salt

 I've experimented with 50% White Vinegar (the regular 3% stuff) and 50% rock salt.
-Seems to kill growth of that stem.
+Seems to kill growth of that stem, but not entire plant.

 ### Removal

 Remove a plant from an area through mechanical means.

-Use when you have strength and soil is wet
+Use when you have strength, soil is wet, and have Bio Material Handling

 Note: don't hurt yourself!